 Each year we honor one of our first-time milkers (AKA First Fresheners) with the coveted Black Mesa Ranch Best First Freshener award (BFF).
 We look at milk production, conformation, attitude, and much more.
 Here is a list of the winners and what they have accomplished since then.

-We have kept 8 doelings in 2016 as replacements since so many of our lovely milkers are getting a bit old and may decide to retire.
-The youngsters are well behaved and doing great - but they certainly can make the ground rumble when they roll by.
+We have kept 8 doelings in 2017 as replacements since so many of our lovely milkers are getting a bit old and may decide to retire.
+The youngsters are well behaved, doing great, and look like they will be a great Crew on the milk line next year.

 A month after we bred Brittany this winter we did an ultrasound on her to be sure that she had caught.
 We couldn't find any kids inside.
 We sent in a blood test which confirmed that Brittany was not pregnant.
 We were sad about that.
 But as the months went by we noticed that Brittany was getting wider and wider.
 We did another ultrasound and SURPRISE! we saw twins.
 It seems that our clean up buck was very sneaky about doing his job.